The-Hyaku-Project/hyaku/README.md

 The frontend is designed to run on Netlify.
 Please modify the [_redirects](_redirects) file according to your needs.
 Also make sure to change the `api_key` variable in [script.js](script.js) to your [TMDb.org](https://themoviedb.org/).

+# Contribution
+Fork this repository, make changes, and then create a pull request.

 ---
 Made possible using [<img src="consumet.webp" width="30px"> Consumet](https://github.com/consumet).<br>Arigatou, [@riimuru](https://github.com/riimuru) for feedback in the early stages of Hyaku.